Farcaster-On-Chain-Verification/attestation-frame/README.md

-# Attestation Farcaster Frame
+# attestation-farcaster-frame

-## Description

-Attestation Farcaster Frame is a frontend solution for secure Farcaster account attestation through Ethereum's Attestation Service on Arbitrum One.
-It uses Azle to craft a user-friendly interface enhancing Sybil resistance for platforms like Gitcoin Passport, ensuring reliable identity verification.
+Attest to Farcaster wiFacilitate Farcaster account attestation through Ethereum's Attestation Service on Arbitrum One using Azle with Vercel Serverless Functions in a React environment.

 ## Motivation